Mammoth Mountain Resort: Incidents

+On December 13, 1973, Marvin Ray Critton, a ski patroller died in an explosives accident while performing avalanche control work.
+He was throwing the explosives above Chairlift 5 when the explosive accidentally discharged.
+Several ski runs at the resort are also named after his nickname "Critter," including Critters and New Critters.
+Within three weeks, in January 1974, a Mammoth ski area employee was in critical condition after an explosive used in avalanche mitigation went off in his hands.

+In early 2006, the mountain had a series of five unrelated fatalities over a brief consecutive period.
+On January 26, a 16-year-old boy from San Diego died after taking a jump too fast on an intermediate run and missing the landing, despite wearing a helmet and reportedly being an experienced skier.
+The following day, January 27, a 39-year-old man from Laguna Niguel lost control at high speed on an intermediate trail, struck a tree after hitting a mogul, and died from his injuries four days later at Renown Regional Medical Center.
+The following day, on January 28, a 61-year-old Los Angeles dentist became disoriented and collided at full speed with a 30-foot boulder in a canyon area amid windy and snowy conditions that had closed some lifts.
+The next day, January 29, a 63-year-old man from Garden Grove suffered a fatal heart attack while skiing.
+According to a 2006 Los Angeles Times article, in a normal season, three people die in accidents or from natural causes, while only two people died during the previous season.
+In January 2006, a 31-year-old ski patrol member was caught in an avalanche while off-duty near Twin Lakes and suffered severe injuries including a broken back and leg that resulted in her death.

 On April 6, 2006, three ski patrollers at the ski area died either due to a fall or combination of CO_{2} and hydrogen sulfide (H_{2}S) poisoning.
 Both gases are present on a known dangerous fumarole on the mountain and were more concentrated on that day because the fumarole had been covered by snow for days.
 Four patrollers were raising the fence around the fumarole, which had become buried due to heavy snowfall.
 The fumarole had melted a cavern below the snowbridge which collapsed under two of them.
 The pair of men fell 21 ft and died on scene.
 Another died at a later time and seven others were injured.
 The oxygen masks used by the Mammoth Mountain ski patrol did not properly seal, allowing hazardous gases to come in.